goatshriek/stumpless/docs/SECURITY.md

 much detail in your report as possible.
 Suggested fixes are welcome as well, though we ask that you keep your fixes limited to private correspondence until a fix can be deployed to limit the risk to users of the library in the meantime.

+## Secure Use
+The following aspects of use should be carefully considered by anyone using stumpless.
+Mistakes in these areas can lead to vulnerabilities in an application using the library.

+### Understand `new` vs. `load` lifetimes
+?